Ashlalala/aajonusnet/texts/Misc/Community/Symptoms.md

 **Diet Protocol**
 - 🍍 **Unripe pineapple**: 1/2 per day for **1 week**, then **every 3rd day** for **5 more weeks**.
-- 🍽️ Balanced raw diet and **Brittle Bones** protocol in conjuction with this works best.
+- 🍽️ Balanced raw diet and **Brittle Bones** protocol in conjunction with this works best.

 ---